nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * Fully-spelled months `MMMM`
   * Day:
     * 2-digit days `dd`
+  * When it is ambiguous whether a sequence of digits corresponds to `MM`, `dd`, or `yyyy`, the first sequence of four digits will be read as `yyyy`, the first sequence of two digits as `MM`, and the last sequence of two digits as `dd`.
+Thus, `20000102` is read as 2nd January 2000.

 ### Age
 * Ages should only contain numeric characters.
-* Ages should be within the range of 0 and 199.
+* Ages should be between 0 and 199 inclusive.
     * Valid:
         * `0`
         * `51`